Roy Hardgrave: Personal life and death

 Roy Hardgrave married Ethel Beatrice Taylor Sherry on 21 December 1927 at the Pitt Street Methodist Church.
 At the time his family was living on Church Street in Onehunga.
 They had a daughter in February 1930 while residing in England when Hardgrave was playing for St Helens.

 In October 1934 Hardgrave published a notice that he was seeking to transfer his publicans licence that he held for the Market Hotel to Ernest George Hallett.
 His transfer request was granted on 5 December.

 In 1940 it was reported that he had been charged with obtaining two licenses for petrol.
 Petrol was rationed at the time and members of the public had to acquire a license giving them permission to buy a certain amount of petrol.
 Hardgrave had been granted a license from the Auckland office for 12 gallons but was living in Balmoral at the time and the amount was insufficient to get to his work at Westfield where he was an engineer.
 So he acquired a second license from the Onehunga office to get 24 gallons.
 He then cancelled his first license and posted it to the authorities.
 The magistrate found the matter to be a technical one and only fined Hardgrave £1.
 At the time according to census records he was living with his family at 28 Marlborough Street in Mount Eden.
 Though on the 1942 Ballot Lists his occupation was listed as "chamber hand".
 He remained living in Mt Eden throughout the mid-1940s and working as an engineer until moving to 281 New North Road by 1949 when his occupation was listed as being a meter reader.

 His father Arthur Hardgrave died in January 1954 in Onehunga.

 By 1957 they had moved to Mount Roskill and he was working as a driver.
 They moved to Glen Eden in 1960 where he continued to work as a driver for a time before being employed as a packer whilst living on Walker Road (now named Routley Drive) in Glen Eden through the mid-1960s.
 His mother, Una, died in 1964.
 They were living on Woodglen Road in Glen Eden in 1969 with Hardgrave working as a cleaner before they moved to the Hibiscus Coast in the 1970s.
-His brother Edgar passed away on May 11, 1971.
+His brother Edgar died on May 11, 1971.
 They lived at 87 Stanmore Bay road on the Whangaparaoa Peninsula for the next decade with Hardgrave returning to work as a driver.

 Roy Arthur Hardgrave died in February 1982 aged 76.
 Ethel died on September 16, 1986.